aws/amazon-s3-encryption-client-dotnet/README.md

   * RSA-OAEP-SHA1
   * AES-GCM

-Object content is encrypted using AES-GCM with generated DEKs which are stored in the S3 object metadata or in a separate instruction file (as configured).
+Object content is encrypted using committing AES-GCM (default) with generated DEKs which are stored in the S3 object metadata or in a separate instruction file (as configured).

 # Code examples and API Documentation